 If this occurs, councils should advise viewers on their website that the recording or webcast is unavailable for that particular meeting and the reasons why.

-Councils should also, as far as practicable, make reasonable efforts to put into place contingency plans to minimise the potential for similar disruptions occurring in the future.
+Councils should also, as far as practicable, make reasonable efforts to put contingency plans in place to minimise the potential for similar disruptions occurring in the future.